WindBreaker1/text-adventure/readme.md

 MC tries to save Eleanor, a person destined for death.

 Idle game with similar UI and gameplay with Pico Dating Sim 3.

+After Eleanor dies, the MC resets the universe, where the player can take some prestige upgrades to make the game go faster.